aadilmallick/my-notes-docusaurus/docs/product-development/2-all-about-startups.md

 > [!NOTE]
 > The best opportunity is creating personal connections with your users, so that you create a product for the users, not finding users for your product.

+### How to run customer discovery interviews

+For customer discovery interviews, Your main goal is to just figure out what pain point or problem a customer has and hear them out and listen to them.
+You’re not trying to sell to them.

+Here are the main steps on how to conduct a customer discovery interview:

+1. Call the customer and then build a report with them.
+Basically, you just want to have a nice conversation, ask them about their problems.
+2. Do not introduce your product until the very end.
+You don't want to make this appear like a sales pitch.
+Instead, have a nice conversation with them.
+Ask about their problems and what they're looking for.
+Then introduce your product.

+During the call, frame the interview around a customer's pain point and ask them questions about it.
+Here are the 6 questions you should ask in exact order as to gain a complete understanding of the customer's pain point and what your solution could do to fix it.

+1. Tell me how you do x today.
+2. What is the hardest thing about doing x?
+3. Why is it hard?
+4. How often do you have to do x?
+5. Why is it important for your company to do x?
+6. What do you do to solve this problem?

+> [!NOTE]
+> Honestly, the best tip is to ask them to screen share and show you what they do for their current problem.
+This gives you the most context as to actually how to solve the problem.

+#### Common mistakes

+Whatever you do, do not ask these questions:

+- **"Will you use our product?"**
+- **"What features could I add to make my product better?"**
+- **"How would a better product look like to you"**

+The reason you should not ask these questions is because you'll get a biased answer.
+Most importantly, your job is to figure out the customer's pain point, not pitch them something.

+You're not supposed to build features around what people think would be good.
+Rather, you build features around the pain point and solve the customer's pain point.

+This is because even though users know what pain they have, they often do not have good solutions they can come up with.
+You should not ask them what solution they would like to see.
+Instead, find out what the problem is, and then make the solution afterward.

+Users generally have good problems (real, marketable) but they often come up with bad solutions.
+Here are the reasons why:

+- **users don't say no to features**: Users don't really have an incentive to say no to features because it doesn't cost them anything to add features.
+But it costs you, the founder, to add features.
+So you have to be more selective with what features you put in the app, but users don't.
+- **users aren't product managers or founders**: Users don't often know how a product works, so how would they know what a good solution looks like?

+> [!NOTE]
+> The main goal of a customer discovery interview is to think about the problems, not to try to come up with solutions.
+It's all about understanding the problem rather than coming up with a solution, because users are good at conveying their problem, but not good at coming up with solutions.
+>
+> - **customer job**: convey the problem
+> - **your job**: understand the problem, think of a solution

 ## How to get users